 WorldFirst review: Market comparison

-Now that you know about the average cost of WorldFirst, how does this compare to other services in the market?
+So, how does WorldFirst compare to other services in the market?
 To help you determine its relative competitiveness, we have prepared a chart.
 Beside the name of each service, we have listed its average cost, speed of transfer, receiving countries, and our review score – sorted from highest to lowest.

 |wdt_ID||Service||Ave. cost||Speed||Countries||Our score||Review|